Feminine beauty ideal: Mass media

-Taking selfies is something that's pretty standard among social media platforms, but even that can negatively effect someone's self esteem.
+Selfies are standard among social media platforms, but even that can negatively effect someone's self esteem.
 A study published by Jennifer Mills- a professor at York University in Toronto found that in general, women felt more self conscious after taking a selfie than they did prior.
 She had two groups that were instructed to take a selfie and post it online; one was only allowed to take one selfie while the other was able to take unlimited and edit them.
 Both groups were left with the same result despite the differing circumstances.
 There was always a factor they felt dissatisfied with whether it was the lighting, how their face looked, the angle, etc. Another factor was validation from others whether it was approving the selfie or looking at likes and comments.

 Fairy tales

 The feminine beauty ideal is portrayed in many children's fairy tales.
 It has been common in the Brothers Grimm fairy tales for physical attractiveness in female characters to be rewarded.
-In those fairy tales, "beauty is often associated with being white, economically privileged, and virtuous."
+In those fairy tales, "beauty is often associated with being white, economically privileged, and virtuous", according to Lori Baker-Sperry and Liz Grauerholz.

 The Brothers Grimm fairy tales usually involve a beautiful heroine.
 In the story Snow White, the protagonist Snow White is described as having "skin as white as snow, lips as red as blood, and hair as black as ebony wood" and as being "beautiful as the light of day."
 By contrast, the antagonist of Brothers Grimm fairy tales is frequently described as old and physically unattractive, relating beauty with youth and goodness, and ugliness with aging and evil.
 Ultimately, this correlation puts an emphasis on the virtue of being beautiful, as defined by Grimm fairy tales.

-Starting almost 100 years after the Grimm Brothers wrote their fairy tales, the Walt Disney Animation Studios adapted these tales into animated feature films.
-Other common traits of female Disney characters are thin bodies with impossible bodily proportions, long, flowing hair, and large, round eyes.
-The constant emphasis on female beauty and what constitutes as being beautiful contributes to the overall feminine beauty ideal.
+Almost 100 years after the Grimm Brothers wrote their fairy tales, Walt Disney Animation Studios adapted these tales into animated feature films.
+Other common traits of female Disney characters include thin bodies with impossible bodily proportions, long, flowing hair, and large, round eyes.
+Disney animated princess films associate beauty with the good qualities in a character.
+By consistently associating beauty with goodness and virtue, while simultaneously linking unattractiveness to evil or moral corruption, these stories reinforce the idea that a woman’s value is connected to her physical appearance.
+A 2019 study suggests that Disney heroines have extremely small waists that are nearly impossible to achieve naturally.